veo-labs/openveo-core/docs/developers/coding-standards.md

 OpenVeo uses [Node.js](https://nodejs.org/en/) coding standards.
 [ESLint](http://eslint.org/) is used to validate coding rules.
-You can launch a code verification using the following command :
+You can launch a code verification using the following command:

     grunt eslint